All Episodes

 Everybody and their damn uncle and grandson is a talk show host these days.

-Uh the uh let me move on to the audio sound bites, uh, ladies and gentlemen, since we had the uh the guy with diabetes who's blind in Miami cut a commercial or two, his film company did to post them on YouTube in response to the Michael J. Fox ad that's running there and in other states on stem cell research.
+Since we had the guy with diabetes who's blind in Miami cut a commercial or two, his film company did to post them on YouTube in response to the Michael J. Fox ad that's running there and in other states on stem cell research.

-I mentioned the top of the program that Democrats and the media are treating me again like a candidate.
+I mentioned at the top of the program, Democrats and the media are treating me again like a candidate.

 She says to Schneider, Michael J. Fox out there campaigning for candidates.